vmware-tanzu/velero/site/content/docs/v1.6/locations.md

 - Velero's backups are split into 2 pieces - the metadata stored in object storage, and snapshots/backups of the persistent volume data.
 Right now, Velero *itself* does not encrypt either of them, instead it relies on the native mechanisms in the object and snapshot systems.
 A special case is restic, which backs up the persistent volume data at the filesystem level and send it to Velero's object storage.

+- Velero's compression for object metadata is limited, using Golang's tar implementation.
+In most instances, Kubernetes objects are limited to 1.5MB in size, but many don't approach that, meaning that compression may not be necessary.
+Note that restic has not yet implemented compression, but does have de-deduplication capabilities.

 ## Examples

 Let's look at some examples of how you can use this configuration mechanism to address some common use cases: